Saymanning/Honey_Bee_Colony_Loss_US/README.md

   This analysis was selected because we want to highlight the growing decline of Honey Bee colonies in the U.S.

  **Other questions we hope to answer:**
+  - Do other factors such as weather, extreme temperatures due to climate change, air pollution and poor nutrition contribute to colony loss?
   - What measures can be implemented to help improve the health and habitate of Honey Bees in the US?
   - What can the general public do to help?